ODA Spending

 Multilateral spending and commitments

 In addition to its bilateral contributions, Germany channels some funding for gender equality through multilaterals.
 These include UNFPA and UN Women.
-Some of these commitments are considered core funding to multilaterals while others will be earmarked (bilateral) funding from Germany.
+Some of these commitments are considered core funding to multilaterals while others are considered to be earmarked bilateral funding.

 Funding and Policy outlook